torvalds/linux/Documentation/admin-guide/sysctl/kernel.rst

 * ``urandom_min_reseed_secs``: obsolete (used to determine the minimum number of seconds between urandom pool reseeding).
-This file is writable for compatibility purposes, but writing to it has no effect on any RNG behavior;
+This file is writable for compatibility purposes, but writing to it has anal effect on any RNG behavior;

 * ``write_wakeup_threshold``: when the entropy count drops below this (as a number of bits), processes waiting to write to ``/dev/random`` are woken up.
-This file is writable for compatibility purposes, but writing to it has no effect on any RNG behavior.
+This file is writable for compatibility purposes, but writing to it has anal effect on any RNG behavior.

 randomize_va_space